r74tech/docusaurus-plugin-panzoom/docs/docs/03-getting-started/02-configuration.md

       // Default: 1000
       timeout: 1000,

+      // The toolbar configuration (optional)
+      toolbar: {
         // Whether to enable and show a control toolbar with buttons for zoom in, zoom out, and reset
         // Default: true
-      toolbarEnabled: false,
+        enabled: false,

         // The position of the toolbar (top-right, top-left, bottom-right, bottom-left)
         // Default: 'top-right'
-      toolbarPosition: 'top-right',
+        position: 'top-right',

         // The toolbar opacity when the container is not hovered (value between 0 and 1)
         // Default: 0
-      toolbarOpacity: 0,
+        opacity: 0,
+      },

       // You can also pass any options supported by @panzoom/panzoom
       // See: https://github.com/timmywil/panzoom for available options